|Nutritional Guidelines (per serving)|

 - 2 1/4 pounds/1 kilogram chicken (boneless, cut into 2-inch cubes)

-- In a food processor, mix the almonds, coriander, onion, and ginger and garlic pastes and grind to form a smooth paste.
+In a food processor, mix the almonds, coriander, onion, ginger, and garlic pastes and grind to form a smooth paste.
 Add salt to taste, then lemon juice and mix well.

-If you're making a curry that involves fresh chilies, you can add a spicier variety of chili to that so you don't affect the overall flavor of the dish.
+- If you're making a curry that involves fresh chilies, you can add a spicier variety of chili to that so you don't affect the overall flavor of the dish.
 You can also scrape the inside of the chili and add only the seeds for a more subtle spiciness.
 Otherwise, you can always add chili powder or cayenne pepper.
-This may be the easiest option as these are more readily available to many home cooks.